gmoyanollc/java-json-schema-generator/README.md

-#Schema Generator
+# schema-generator

-##JSONIX
+## JSONIX

   * Jsonix is based on JAXB/XJC and XJC uses XSOM to process XML schemas (https://github.com/highsource/jsonix/issues/33)

-#Jsonix Caveats
+### Jsonix Caveats
-The following are caveats that the Schema Generator is intended to resolve.
+The following Jsonix caveats that the Schema Generator is intended to resolve.

   * xs:pattern is not supported and the expressions are not compatible
     * XML Schema regular expressions are not compatible with JavaScript/ECMAScript regular expressions